SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/CODAM/2025-05-02-born2beroot.md

 - The TTY mode has to be enabled for security reasons.
 - For security reasons too, the paths that can be used by sudo must be restricted.
 Example: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin

-change the sudo config file with: sudo visudo
+1. change the sudo config file with: sudo visudo
-Add the following code
+2. Add the following code to /etc/sudoers.tmp

-/etc/sudoers.tmp
 ```
 #Born2beRoot changes
 # change log folder